ResPocket-Cheat-Dev/Fortnite-Terminal/security.md

 ## 🔑 Technical Summary

-Fortnite Terminal Cheat | ResPocket Edition exemplifies the effectiveness of external memory‑editing tools in evading EAC and BattlEye.
+Fortnite Absolute Cheat | ResPocket Edition exemplifies the effectiveness of external memory‑editing tools in evading EAC and BattlEye.
 By relying on `ReadProcessMemory`/`WriteProcessMemory`, dynamic offset resolution, and an external overlay, it achieves a functional set of features — ESP, aimbot, skin changer, and automation — with a relatively low risk of detection.
 However, server‑side heuristics and evolving anti‑cheat systems remain significant threats.
 Users must fully understand these risks and operate within legal boundaries.

 ---